-Note: Templates for ITR documents can be found in reference (ag), which can be downloaded from the II MEF sUAS SharePoint site $\frac{\text{(https://eis.usmc.mil/sites/IIMEF/G3/SitePages/SUAS.aspx)}}{\text{not available, this reference can be provided upon request.}}$ If SharePoint access is
+Note: Templates for ITR documents can be found in reference (ad), which can be downloaded from the II MEF sUAS SharePoint site (https://usmc.sharepoint-mil.us/sites/2MarDiv_G3/SitePages/II-MEF-SUAS.aspx).
+If SharePoint access is not available, this reference can be provided upon request.